GreenSaladLeaf/Bike-Share/README.md

 - Increase the availability of electric bikes, especially in areas with higher demand for medium and long trips.
 ---

+** Cyclistic Trip Frequency and Patterns by User Type: Hourly, Daily, Weekly, and Seasonal Trends**

 ```sql
 SELECT